Submitting Your Sponsored Lens

 It is important to make sure you select the correct Ad Account here, as the Lens cannot be moved out of an Ad Account once submitted.
 However, you can still submit the same Lens project to another account.
 See below for additional information.

 Once you’ve submitted your Lens it will be “In Review”.
 This ensures the Lens is valid and adheres to technical and performance guidelines.

-After being reviewed the status of your Lens will be either “Ready” or “Invalid”.
+After being reviewed the status of your Lens will be either “Action Needed” or “Invalid”.

-Once your Lens is no longer “In Review” it should have a status of “Ready” – if it’s “Invalid” then you have some issues to fix first.
+Once your Lens is no longer “In Review” it should have a status of “Action Needed” – if it’s “Invalid” then you have some issues to fix first.

 A temporary, unique Snapcode will be generated that will allow you and any of your trusted stakeholders to unlock the Lens and review it.